 Thank you for your support as we work to improve your child’s reading and spelling skills.

 CAL offers a variety of after-school clubs for students.
 We have talented teachers, parents, and CAL supporters that bring an array of after-school possibilities from fencing to sewing to archery to chess and more!
 The clubs will occur after school (times TBD) and 1X per week.
 We will have a fall semester and spring semester offering of clubs.
-Stay tuned for more details of our 2017 fall club list.
+Stay tuned for more details of our 2019 spring club list.